Blog Profiles: Gratitude Blogs

 Welcome to Blog Profiles!
 Each week, we select a topic and handful of blogs that do a great job contributing to the conversation.
 As Thanksgiving approaches, we’re recognizing a few gratitude blogs.
 Do you have a blog that deserves recognition?
 Tweet our writers at @BeyondBylines.

 When I commit to the “Blog Profiles” I write, I am generally inspired by the seasons and/or current events.
-My original idea was to profile “gratitude” blogs in advance of Thanksgiving and to help put this year in perspective.
+My original idea was to profile “gratitude” blogs in advance of Thanksgiving and to help put everything in perspective.

 Reading this blog can really help you set a thankful tone for the holiday season.

 I used to be frustrated & disappointed with my body.
 Now I treat her with Gratitude.https://t.co/WxTpzJOUc2— Julie Boyer (she/her) (@juliecmboyer) November 6, 2021

 The Gratefulness.org blog is like having a warm cup of tea with a wise grandmother; it soothes, comforts, warms, and still informs your soul.
 The Gratefulness community, linked to Benedictine monk Brother David Steindl-Rast, aims to “inspire and guide a commitment to grateful living.”

 The mission is carried out with misty images and “reflections” rather than comments on each page.
 In posts like “Waking Up to What Is: Grateful in the Face of It All,” you are left with thought-provoking takeaways like, “Gratefulness does not require that I substitute happiness for the richness and teachings of struggle.”
 Even as I started this blog post, I was equating gratefulness and happiness (at least cheerfulness), so reading that gave me some perspective.
 I am grateful for the richness and teaching of struggle.

 Expect lots of introspection when reading this blog.